a. Effectiveness, equivalence, and transparency

 b.
 Specific circles

 So far, we have seen that any full implementation in a sociocratic organization is more or less the same.
-There are layered work circles with varying levels of specificity, the General circle for mutual support and flow of information among the department circles and a top circle for long-term planning.
+There are layered work circles with varying levels of specificity, the General circle for mutual support and flow of information among the department circles and a mission circle for long-term planning.
 The sociocratic circle structure is adaptable.

 Having investors or funders or outside experts may trigger fear that they could take over the organization.
-We cannot say this often enough: investors or funders or outside experts, like anyone else who serves on the top circle, participate in consent decision making.
+We cannot say this often enough: investors or funders or outside experts, like anyone else who serves on the mission circle, participate in consent decision making.
 They cannot control the organization by majority rule voting.

 6. Kinds of patterns